scienceacademy/blackjack_bots/README.md

 This runs a game with the bot named `bot_human` playing `1` game (one shuffle through the deck).

-At the end of the run of games, the program will print out a final score, showing its overall win/loss.
+At the end of the run of games, the program will print out a final score, showing its overall win/loss and per-hand average.
 You can use this score to evaluate how well your bot is doing.

 ## Bot Instructions